agda/agda/doc/user-manual/language/cubical.lagda.rst

 When ``i`` is ``i0`` this is ``u0`` and when ``i`` is ``i1`` this is ``hcomp``.
-This can hence be seen as giving us the interior of an open square.
+This can hence be seen as giving us the interior of an open box.
 In the special case of the square above the filler gives us a direct cubical proof that composing ``p`` with ``refl`` is ``p``

 .. code-block:: agda